Best Day of My Life: Commercials

 In media, the song has been featured in television advertisements for: retail home improvement store Lowe's in the United States, which were aired during the Super Bowl, automotive manufacturer Hyundai in the United Kingdom and France, an alcohol retailer in Australia and communications service provider Telecom New Zealand in New Zealand.
 The song is used in advertisements for Petron, Datsun Go, Lay's, Center Parcs and Graton Casinos.
 The song was used in commercials for Best Western hotels.
 The song was used in a Ford sales event commercial and is used by Alaska Communications in adverts.
 In the Philippines, back in 2017, this song is featured in the Petron commercial as their new jingle.

 Film

 It appears in the movie trailer for the films Delivery Man, Yes Day, The Secret Life of Walter Mitty in addition to the TV spots for St. Vincent.
 Portions of the song are played throughout the 2014 film "Moms Night Out" and in the 2015 film, Paul Blart: Mall Cop 2.
 The song was used in the 2015 film Top Cat Begins, and also plays during the credits.
 It was also used in the US version of the adult animated film Bad Cat.
-A 2024 cover of the song, a poppunk version by Ivyvox, has been used in the Dutch film Verliefd op Bali made by movie director Johan Nijenhuis.
+A 2024 cover of the song, a poppunk version by Ivyvox, has been used in the Dutch film Loving Bali made by movie director Johan Nijenhuis.